C-Bet

 Balance bluff and value lines.

 • Bluff when the board disfavors most of the caller’s range.
-Prefer hands with blockers-cards in your hand that reduce opponents’ strong combinations-or with backdoor potential, meaning possible draws on later streets.
+Prefer hands with blockers (cards in your hand that reduce opponents’ strong combinations) or with backdoor potential (possible draws on later streets).
 Example: Holding A♣5♣ on K♦7♣2♠, your ace blocks many strong ace-containing hands, and backdoor clubs let you barrel turns.

-• Value-bet when the flop improves your hand and your range advantage means opponents will call with worse hands.
-Example: You hit middle pair on a dry board and the opponent’s calling range is wide-bet for value.
+• Value-bet when the flop improves your hand and your range advantage means opponents will call with worse.
+Example: You hit middle pair on a dry board against an opponent whose calling range is wide; bet for value.

 Mix bluffs and value to avoid predictability and exploit opponents who fold too often.